RafMdrzo/s11g1/README.md

 `git config --global user.email`
 5. Start contributing!

+## How to run
+1. Execute index.js.
+2. To login, enter **eugeniopastoral** and **helloworld** as the username and password respectively.
+3. You'll now be able to view and interact with posts.
+You can also modify your account and profile information.

 ## Stuff to remember

 1. After committing changes locally, don't forget to push those changes to the repository.